Skip to main content

 The Plan divides the UC San Diego physical environment into emergency response regions.
 (View Map) Each region follows college boundaries or clusters of buildings where possible.
 Additionally, specific regional maps have been developed on which the following information is provided:

-Designated Staging Areas – Large, open areas designated as common staging points are safely away from buildings and other potential hazards.
+Designated Staging Areas – Large, open areas designated as common staging points are safe from buildings and other potential hazards.

 Emergency Containers – Sites contain permanently stored medical supplies, hazardous spill cleanup materials, search and rescue equipment, etc., in 8' x 10' metal cargo containers.
 Keys reside with Campus Police and emergency response staff.